epongpipat/eepR/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-This package contains functions that I use regularly.
+This package contains helper functions that I use regularly.

 **Note**: This package will likely always be in a testing phase.
 Please use this with caution.